SurveyCompo/surveycompo-doc/docs/tutorial/building.md

 }
 ```

 The survey JSON source is a structured document that defines the survey's questions, answers, and logic.
 This JSON source serves as the foundation for your survey and is used to construct the survey within the Survey Builder.
-The name field is mandatory in the survey JSON source and is the only required property.
+The `name` field is mandatory in the survey JSON source and is the only required key.
 It appears in the SurveyCompo Portal and helps you identify your survey.

 Let's proceed by adding the start screen.